logicalclocks/hopsworks-tutorials/integrations/bytewax/README.md

 # Real time feature computation using Bytewax.

 ## Introduction
-In this guide you will learn how to create Real-Time Feature Engineering pipeline and write real time features in to the Hopsworks features store.
+In this guide you will learn how to create a real-time feature engineering pipeline and write real-time features in to the Hopsworks features store.
 This guide covers creating a

 - computing real time features with Bytewax.